 Use Case 3: Customer Engagement and Personalization

-One of the most prevalent use cases of generative AI for utility companies supports the customer experience.
-AI can enhance customer engagement and satisfaction by analyzing customer data and developing profiles to personalize services and offerings.
-For example, companies can use AI-powered chatbots to provide personalized recommendations, promptly address customer call center and chat inquiries, and offer proactive assistance without adding call center headcount.
+Using personalization to increase customer engagement is one of the most prevalent use cases of generative AI in utility companies.
+AI-enabled tools boost customer engagement and satisfaction by analyzing customer data and developing profiles to personalize services and offerings.

 Use Case 4: Regulatory Compliance Monitoring